AbdullahFaiza/NLP-ITAI2373/Final Project: NewsBot Intelligence System 2.0/Docs/user_guide.markdown

 # User Guide: NewsBot Intelligence System 2.0

 ## Introduction
 NewsBot 2.0 is a user-friendly NLP platform for analyzing news articles in multiple languages.
-This guide explains how to use the system to query news, view trends, and access insights, implemented in `notebooks/NewsBot_2_0_Final_Project_FaizaAbdullah.ipynb`.
+This guide explains how to use the system to query news, view trends, and access insights, implemented in notebook `NewsBot_2_0_Final_Project_FaizaAbdullah.ipynb`.

 ## Getting Started
 1. **Access the System**: